 This new facility will support SCC’s ag and ag-related programs.
-As of the start of the 2021 Fall Semester, design and architectural plans were being finalized.
+Currently the project is in the private fundraising stage.
+Design and architectural plans are being finalized.

 Beatrice, NE – Students and faculty in Southeast Community College’s Agriculture programs are now housed in a newly-renovated building.
 The 9,600 square-foot, $1.5 million makeover to Agriculture Hall includes many improvements such as office space for faculty, classrooms and a conference room.
 The building was previously used by the private sector until SCC purchased it in 2018.